CoFH/cofh.github.io/docs/world-generator-configuration/index.md

 The folder is read recursively, so the `.json` files may be grouped in subfolders.

+Only files with the `.json` extension are read.
+This means that entire configuration files can be disabled by simply changing the extension to something else.

 Editing `00_minecraft.json` will only have effect if the option `ReplaceStandardGeneration` is set to `true` in CoFH World's configuration file.
 It is set to `false` by default.